 Why such an alarmist prediction?
-Although antibiotics save thousands of lives every day they are also now linked some of the biggest health challenges of our age such as diabetes, obesity and cancer.
+Although antibiotics save lives every day they are also now linked to some of the biggest health challenges of our age such as diabetes, obesity and cancer.

 Perhaps even more frightening, antibiotics also set the stage for a ‘sick brain’ because of their connection with leaky gut and inflammation.
 This leads to conditions like Autism Spectrum Disorder, depression, Parkinson’s and Alzheimers.

 There is no question that antibiotics have been a game-changing godsend.
 There are probably some of you reading this who wouldn’t be alive today if it weren’t for antibiotics.